Shywim/auboutdufil-api/README.md

  - Creative Commons Attribution-Share Alike (`CC-BYSA`)
  - Creative Commons Public Domain (`CC0`)

-⚠️ For forward compatibility, no error will be sent if an unsupported license is passed and the scrapper will try to fetch music for the value it received.
-Results in this case may not be accurate.

     /mood/:mood

 Filter by mood.
-You can passe the french mood (as displayed on the [Au Bout du Fil] sidebar) and the corresponding variable will be used:
+Those are the known moods at this time (more may have been added to the site, you can apss them to this api):

- - *rageuse*: `angry`
+ - `angry`
- - *lumineuse*: `bright`
+ - `bright`
- - *calme*: `calm`
+ - `calm`
- - *lugubre*: `dark`
+ - `dark`
- - *dramatique*: `dramatic`
+ - `dramatic`
- - *euphorique*: `funky`
+ - `funky`
- - *heureuse*: `happy`
+ - `happy`
- - *inspirante*: `inspirational`
+ - `inspirational`
- - *romatique*: `romantic`
+ - `romantic`
- - *triste*: `sad`
+ - `sad`

-⚠️ For forward compatibility, no error will be sent if an unknown mood is passed and the scrapper will try to fetch music for the value it received.
-Results in this case may not be accurate.

     /genre/:genre

 Filter by genre.
 Values passed will be used directly by the scrapper.
-You can find the list in the [Au Bout du Fil] sidebar.

 Genre, mood and license can also be passed as query params to the endpoint (e.g. `/latest?license=cc-by`).
 If you pass one of these both as a query param and as a url path, the url path will have priority over the query param.

+For each of theses you can pass a value not listed here and the scrapper will try to get the music if there's any corresponding one.

  [Au Bout du Fil]: http://www.auboutdufil.com